cdap-guides/cdap-flume-guide/README.rst

 Application Design
 ------------------
-Web logs are aggregated using Flume which pushes the data to a webLogs Stream using special StreamSink from cdap-ingest library.
+Web logs are aggregated using Flume which pushes the data to a webLogs Stream using special StreamSink from `cdap-ingest <https://github.com/caskdata/cdap-ingest>`__ library.
-Then, logs are processed in real-time with a Flow that consumes data from webLogs stream and persists computation results in a pageViews Dataset.
+Then, logs are processed in real-time with a Flow that consumes data from webLogs stream and persists computation results in a pageViews `Dataset <http://docs.cask.co/cdap/current/en/dev-guide.html#datasets>`__.
 WebLogAnalyticsService makes computation results that stored in pageViews Dataset accessible via HTTP.

 <diagram>